yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/account-billing/add-payment-method.md

 **You must have *Billing Admin* user rights to add a payment method.

 Follow these steps to add a payment method:
-1. Make sure you are logged in to your account *Tyk Cloud* UI as a *Billing Admin* user.
+1. Make sure you are logged in to your *Tyk Cloud* UI as a *Billing Admin* user.
-2. Go to [ACCOUNT & BILLING --> Payment Method](https://account.cloud-ara.tyk.io/payment-method) menu item.
+2. Go to [ACCOUNT and BILLING > Payment Method](https://account.cloud-ara.tyk.io/payment-method) menu item.
 3. Add the payment details and click *Save*.

 In case you don't have these user rights, you will automatically log into the Account and Billing).